thegoodideaco/visualizing-hierarchies/src/router/d3/hierarchy.md

 This essentially _wraps_ a new object around each one of your nodes, allowing you to add properties to each `node` without modifying the original data.

+A Hierarchy needs data with a recursive structure in order to find each node.
+Nest works well with this as it generates a hierarchy structure for us using the `entries` method

 ```javascript
 // Put javascript here
 ```